-The law requires federated unions to register with the MLSP and with the State Central Registry.
+The law requires federated unions to register with the Ministry of Labor and with the State Central Registry.

 A court of general jurisdiction may terminate trade union activities at the request of the registrar or competent court when those activities are deemed to be “against the constitution and law.”
 There are no nationality restrictions on membership in trade unions, although foreign nationals must have a valid work permit and be employed by the company or government body listed on the permit.
 Although legally permitted, no unions operate in the free economic zones.

 The government and employers did not always respect freedom of association, the right to strike, and the right to collective bargaining.
-Unions maintained the law’s “exclusionary” provision, which allowed employers to terminate up to 2 percent of workers from collective bargaining negotiations during a strike.
+Unions cited as evidence the law’s “exclusionary” provision, which allowed employers to terminate up to 2 percent of workers from collective bargaining negotiations during a strike.
 Collective bargaining is restricted to trade unions that represent at least 20 percent of the employees and employers’ associations that represent at least 10 percent of the employers at the level at which the agreement is concluded (company, sector, or country).
 Government enforcement resources and remediation were inadequate.
-Penalties for violations of the law were insufficient to deter violations.
+Penalties for violations were commensurate with those of other laws involving the denial of civil rights.
 Administrative and judicial procedures were generally subject to lengthy delays.

 b.
 Prohibition of Forced or Compulsory Labor

 The constitution and law prohibit all forms of forced or compulsory labor, and the government largely enforced applicable laws.
 The law prescribes imprisonment, which applies to violations of forced labor laws or for the destruction or removal of identification documents, passports, or other travel documents.
-Penalties were generally sufficient to deter violations.
+Penalties for violations were commensurate with those of other serious crimes.
 There were instances in which women and children were subjected to forced labor, such as peddling small items in restaurants and bars, and sexual exploitation.
 Some Romani children were subject to forced begging, often by relatives (see section 7.c.).

 Also see the Department of State’s annual Trafficking in Persons Report at https://www.state.gov/trafficking-in-persons-report/.